zsobecki-futurum/react-grid-layout/README.md

 // Note that this type is React.Ref<HTMLDivElement> in TypeScript, Flow has a bug here
 // https://github.com/facebook/flow/issues/8671#issuecomment-862634865
 innerRef: {current: null | HTMLDivElement},

+// Delay in ms before a drag starts on mobile devices.
+// This is useful to prevent accidental drags on touch devices.
+// allowMobileScroll is required to be true for this to work. mobileDragDelay?: number,

+// Turns off cancellation of the 'touchstart' event on mobile devices.
+// Enable this if you are having trouble with click events or want to use 'mobileDragDelay'.
+// Prefer using 'handle' / 'cancel' instead.
+allowMobileScroll: ?boolean = false,
 ```

 ### Responsive Grid Layout Props